S3-working-group/s3-practical-guide/src/meeting-practices/governance-backlog.md

 ## Governance Backlog

-A governance backlog is a visible, prioritized list of items (drivers) related to governing a domain that require attention.
+A **governance backlog** is a visible, prioritized list of items (drivers) related to governing a domain, that require attention.

 -   upcoming reports
 -   decisions to make